tale-toul/OCP4baremetalIPI/README.md

 ### Create two empty worker nodes

-These don’t include an OS
+These don’t include an OS, it will be installed during OCP cluster deployment.

 First create the empty disks:
 ```